You can check whether you need a visa to study by answering a few simple questions on this UK Government website.

-How do I apply for a Student Visitor Visa?
+How do I apply for a Short Term Study?

 If you are a visa national, you can check by looking at the list on the following website.
 Then you should apply for your Student Visitor Visa from your home country.
 If you are not a visa national, you can apply for a Student Visitor Visa from your home country or when you arrive at the UK Port of Entry.

 If you apply for a Student Visitor Visa on arrival, we strongly advise that you DO NOT enter the UK through Ireland as there is no immigration control between Ireland and the UK.
 You would only be able to get a General Visitor Visa and this is only valid for three months.
 As a result, you wouldn't be able to register at Lancaster.